(Image: VFX apprentices at DNEG)

 Everyone's a winner.
 You contribute to your employer's productivity and in return you earn a salary and learn real-world skills that will prove invaluable in the workplace.
 Together we create a highly skilled workforce that's ready to meet the future demands of the business.

-These are Higher Apprenticeships, which means that they're comparable to the first two years of a degree.
-For this reason, Government funding for an Apprenticeship isn't available for people who already hold a degree.
-But if you don't have a degree, or are considering leaving University, then this could be the opportunity for you.
+These are Higher Apprenticeships, which means that they're comparable to the first year of a degree.
+For this reason, Government funding for an Apprenticeship isn't available for people who already hold a degree in Visual Effects.
+But if you don't have a VFX degree, or are considering leaving University, then this could be the opportunity for you.